-12 we need lots of data to fit these many parameters.
+${12}$ $\,$ we need lots of data to fit these many parameters.

-13 Natural data is full of "nuisances" that are not useful for tasks such as

-14 classification.
-E.g., illumination, viewpoint, and occlusions
+Natural data is full of "nuisances" that are not useful for tasks such as classification.
+E.g., illumination, viewpoint, and occlusions or even semantic ones shown below

 • Let us consider an example using local connections instead of a fully-connected layer.
-If each output neuron is connected to only 25 pixels of the 100×100 image and there are 1000 output neurons, how many weights will this layer have?
+If each output neuron is connected to only 25 pixels of the $100 \times 100$ image and there are 1000 output neurons, how many weights will this layer have?